-At JGP, helping our clients attract and retain a diverse workforce is at the forefront of everything we do and is embedded in our whole process.
-That is why we have recently signed up to the recruiters’ pledge that Leadership 2025 introduced.
+At JGP, helping our clients attract and retain a diverse workforce is at the forefront of everything we do, and is embedded in our whole process.
+That’s why we’ve recently signed up to the recruiters’ pledge that Leadership 2025 introduced.

 Leadership 2025 is a nine-month initiative sponsored by leading housing organisations L&Q, Optivo and BME London.
 Additionally, the Mayor of London is also supporting this ground-breaking scheme.
 The programme offers practical learning aimed at executive-ready and chief executive-ready senior managers from BME backgrounds.

 Leadership 2025 is more than the average leadership programme.
 It aims to disrupt the housing sector in a positive way and challenge current perceptions.
 It also promotes diversity as more than a box-ticking exercise, highlighting the business benefits.